manatlan/htagapk/app2/README.md

 NOTE :

  - sorry: videos/urls are not really playable on all "android tv".
-But you see the idea.
-(TODO: need to find url video playable in all contexts)
+But you'll get the idea ;-) (TODO: need to find urls video playable in any contexts)